-Marla Grossman is one of the country’s preeminent intellectual property, technology, and trade government relations attorneys.
+Marla Grossman is one of the country’s preeminent government relations attorneys.
 As a partner at the American Continental Group (ACG), she helps her clients with strategic public policy planning and representation before the White House, US federal agencies, and the U.S. Congress.
+Her particular areas of focus include intellectual property, technology, competition and trade policy.

 Dubbed “The Influencer” by I AM Modern Magazine, the Washington Business Journal claimed, “Marla Grossman seems to turn everything she touches into gold” and named her one of the Washington DC area’s “Most Influential Business Women”.
 Ms. Grossman has been called an “industry insider,” a “mover and a shaker” and “the real deal” by IP Watchdog, a “leading lobbyist” by the National Law Journal and “one of the most sought-after lobbyists in the capital and across the country” by the Expert Network.
 Ms. Grossman has been selected to the Washington DC Super Lawyer List every year since 2013.